 What Happens Next

-This new play explores the complexities of sacrifice and resilience of those who have served, and sheds light on what they carry into their civilian lives.
+Commissioned and produced by La Jolla Playhouse, the play was created with, for and about veterans, inspired by stories shared by the military community in San Diego.
+Written by Naomi Iizuka and directed by Michael John Garcés, the play explores the complexities of sacrifice and resilience of people who have served, and sheds light on what they carry into their civilian lives.

 Michael Garcia, Associate Director